🟢 Great in Tokyo — Great experience you can enjoy in Tokyo.

+Have a transit layover at Haneda Airport or a few hours to kill before hotel check-in?
 Looking for a relaxed alternative to Asakusa?
-Discover Togoshi-Ginza, Tokyo's longest shopping street, where you can taste authentic regional flavors from across Japan—all in one relaxed walk.
+Discover Togoshi-Ginza, Tokyo's longest shopping street.
+Just a quick train ride from the airport, it's the perfect place to taste authentic regional flavors from across Japan—all in one relaxed food walk.

 Street Food: Walk & Eat